lvyue/mongoose-auto-increment-fix/README.md

 ### Want a field other than `_id`?

-Let's say you have a field called `sortOrder` and you'd like to increment that instead of `_id`.

-    bookSchema.plugin(autoIncrement, { model: 'Book', field: 'sortOrder' });
+    bookSchema.plugin(autoIncrement, { model: 'Book', field: 'sequence' });

-Can't get much simpler than that!

-### Want to start the field value at a different number than zero or increment by more than one?
+### Want that field to start at a different number than zero or increment by more than one?

-Let's say for some reason you want to start counting from 100 and you want to increment by 100 each time as well.
+    bookSchema.plugin(autoIncrement, {
+        model: 'Book',
+        field: 'sequence',
+        startAt: 100,

-    bookSchema.plugin(autoIncrement, { model: 'Book', startAt: 100, incrementBy: 100 });
+        incrementBy: 100
+    });

 Your first book document would have an `_id` equal to `100`.
 Your second book document would have an `_id` equal to `200`, and so on.

+### Want your field to increment every time you update it too?

+    bookSchema.plugin(autoIncrement, {
+        model: 'Book',
+        field: 'sequence',
+        startAt: 100,
+        incrementBy: 100,
+        incrementOnUpdate: true
+    });